atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 ## VOLUME II LETTER XVIII.

-T have told thee, Francis, that the smiles of Mrs. F----- were not enemies to vice - they were so often bestowed upon me, that I persuaded myself she would repair the loss I had sustained.
+I have told thee, Francis, that the smiles of Mrs. F----- were not enemies to vice - they were so often bestowed upon me, that I persuaded myself she would repair the loss I had sustained.
 Though beaten by Mrs. C----- I hoped for victory against Mrs. F----- less cautious and reserved she gave me more opportunities for conquest - some times in a frolicsome humour she pinched my chin, and protested I was almost as handsome as she; and I as often stole a kiss with no other rebuke from her than a French frown, which frightens no more a loverinto respect than an English Smile - she praised the bloom on my cheek, and I praised the alabaster of her bosom - from praises to praises, given and received with the accent and manner of a wanton gaiety, we were prepared, I to talk of love, she to listen to it -

 I found Mrs. F----- one morning in her dressing room, reading attentively Mrs. Macaulay’s history of England -